ansible/ansible/docs/docsite/rst/windows_setup.rst

 Time Out Errors
 +++++++++++++++
-These errors usually indicate an error with the network connection where Ansible is unable to even reach the host.
-Some things to check for this are:
+These usually indicate an error with the network connection where Ansible is unable to reach the host.
+Some things to check for include:

-* The firewall is not set to block the WinRM port's it is listening on
+* Make sur the firewall is not set to block the WinRM ports it is listening on.
-* There is a WinRM listener enabled on the port and path set by the host vars
+* Check that there is a WinRM listener enabled on the port and path set by the host vars.
-* The WinRM service ``winrm`` is started and running on the Windows host
+* Ensure that the ``winrm`` service is started and running on the Windows host.

 Connection Refused Errors
 +++++=+++++++++++++++++++
-These errors usually indicate an error when trying to communicate with the WinRM service on the host.
-Some things to check for this are:
+These usually indicate an error when trying to communicate with the WinRM service on the host.
+Some things to check for:

-* The WinRM service is up and running on the host, use ``(Get-Service -Name winrm).Status`` to get the status of the service
+* Ensure that the WinRM service is up and running on the host.
+Use ``(Get-Service -Name winrm).Status`` to get the status of the service.
-* Check the host Firewall is allowing traffic over the WinRM port, by default this is ``5985`` for HTTP and ``5986`` for HTTPS.
+* Check that the host Firewall is allowing traffic over the WinRM port.
+By default this is ``5985`` for HTTP and ``5986`` for HTTPS.

 Sometimes an installer may restart the WinRM service and cause this error.
-The best way to deal with this at the moment is to use ``win_psexec`` from another Windows host.
+The best way to deal with this is to use ``win_psexec`` from another Windows host.

 .. seealso::